r3w0p/r3w0p.github.io/content/about/_index.md

 🧸 I remain active in research projects and software development in my spare time.
 I am particularly interested in the theory and praxis of the Web of Things and related standards and protocols.

-🧶 I have a variety of hobbies: playing guitar, baking, crocheting, travelling, to name a few.
+🧶 I have a variety of hobbies: baking, crocheting, numismatics, beer brewing, among others.

 ## Profiles